 The proportion of EU citizens coming with a definite job has been rising in recent years, which is thought to be related to the expansion of the EU and people leaving southern European countries experiencing economic problems.

 EU net migration was at historically high levels, but is now falling back

 In recent years annual net migration from the rest of the EU has been at historically high levels.
 In the two years up until September 2016 it was between an estimated 160,000 to 190,000.
 Back in 2010 it was nearer 70,000 a year.

 As the Migration Observatory at the University of Oxford points out, when the EU expanded in 2004, the UK was one of three countries which opened its borders straight away to workers from the new member states.

-Around 3.6 million people living in the UK in 2016 were citizens of another EU country.
-That’s about 6% of the UK population.
-A similar proportion were born in the rest of the EU.
+Around 3.7 million people living in the UK in the year since the referendum were citizens of another EU country.
+That’s about 6% of the UK population, although these figures exclude people who live in communal establishments.
+Similarly, 6% of the UK population were born in another EU country.

 Around 2.4 million nationals of other EU countries are in work, as of earlier this year.
 That’s about 7% of people in work—the highest on record.